Tracking a Random Walk First-Passage Time Through Noisy Observations: Concluding remarks

-\section{Concluding Remarks}
+\section{Concluding remarks}

-We considered the TST problem with two correlated Gaussian random walks (or two correlated Brownian motions with drift) and a threshold crossing time to be tracked $\tau_l$.
-Non-asymptotic upper and lower bounds on $\inf_\eta\ex|\eta-\tau_l|$ have been derived that coincide in certain asymptotic regimes.
+We considered the problem of sequentially estimating a random walk first-passage time through noisy observations.
+Non\-asymptotic upper and lower bounds on minimum mean absolute deviation have been derived that coincide in certain asymptotic regimes.

-Some analysis suggests that ideas used to obtain the upper and lower bounds given by Theorems~\ref{ub} and~\ref{lb} could be extended to higher order loss functions of the form $\ex|\eta-\tau_l|^r$, $r>1$.
-However, while a more refined estimate analysis may result in a tight asymptotic characterization of $\inf_\eta\ex|\eta-\tau_l|^r$, simple non-asymptotic bounds as given by Theorems~\ref{ub} and~\ref{lb} may be more difficult to obtain.
+Extensions to other loss functions or non-Gaussian settings may be envisioned.
+For the latter, an interesting problem is the derivation of a good lower bound.
+In fact, a main step in the proof of Theorem~\ref{lb} [see argument after equation~(\ref{low31})] takes advantage of the fact that $X_n$ and $Y_n$ are jointly Gaussian.

-Finally, extensions of our results to non-Gaussian random walks settings may be envisioned.
-Here a main difficulty appears to be the derivation of a good lower bound.
-In fact, a main step in the proof of Theorem~\ref{lb} (see argument after equation~\ref{low31a}) takes advantage of the fact that $X_n$ and $Y_n$ are jointly gaussian.
+Finally, note that at least some of the presented arguments apply to stopping times other than first-passage times since the basic property that we used is that $\tau$ concentrates around its mean (assuming a positive drift).